lioryarkon9/todos/README.md

 ## Few words

 Remember, this is not just about getting the task done; we want to see your problem-solving skills, creativity, and attention to detail.
-Take a deep breath, and start coding!
-This is an opportunity to show us what you can do.
 Good luck, and most importantly, have fun!

 We are looking forward to reviewing your solution!